-The past year was the 30th year of the Institute's existence.
+The past year was the 31st year of the Institute's existence.
 As usual, the Institute sponsored several research colloquia.
-The Institute has provided support for Canadian theoretical physics and astronomy meetings in the last several years, for example by being a sponsor of the Theory Canada conference, the main national conference for theoretical physics.
+The Institute has provided support for Canadian theoretical physics and astronomy meetings in the last several years, for example by sponsoring an international conference on quantum information theory hosted (online) in the Canadian Prairies.
 While many of our activities were altered by the pandemic (like every organization), they did continue.
-The WITP organized its annual summer student symposium online over Zoom on August 21, 2020, which included talks by 9 of our students.
+The WITP organized its annual summer student symposium online over Zoom on August 19, 2021, which included talks by 11 of our students.
 In order to emphasize the strong base of theoretical physics in Manitoba throughout the rest of Canada, the WITP also continues to co-sponsor a PhD thesis prize in conjunction with the Canadian Association of Physicists Division of Theoretical Physics.

 For the previous five academic years, the list of visitors is found in section 3.1 and invited speakers in section 3.2.
-For 2019-20, please find a description of the WITP workshop in ??, the cumulative list of graduate degrees awarded in section 3.5, and the published research work of members in section 3.6.
+For 2020-21, please find a description of the WITP symposium in 3.3, the cumulative list of graduate degrees awarded in section 3.5, and the published research work of members in section 3.6.
 Section 4.1 contains a summary of income and expenditures for one year (since the filing of last year's report.)
 The plans for the coming year depend somewhat on the progression of the pandemic but include a program of invited speakers (via Zoom when appropriate), possibly visiting research collaborations, and the yearly WITP symposium with invited external speakers if possible.